Wonderful Indonesia was on my wishlist for many reasons.

 One thing that I missed big time was curd or yogurt.
 Looks like the concept of curd is totally absent from Indonesian cuisine.

-What I would remember the most from this trip is the people of Indonesia.
+What I would remember the most from this trip is the people of the country.
 My birthday came on the 2nd day of the trip and I got some of the warmest hugs from my Indonesian friends.

 I had an opportunity to talk to kids of a school in Waisai island of Raja Ampat in Papua region.
 I asked them what they want to become when they grow up and the top 3 answers were – Doctors, Police, and Teachers.
 In fact, they still use the word Guru for the teacher.

-I only wish people of Indonesia smoked a lot less.
+I only wish people there smoked a lot less.
 The younger generation smokes like there is no tomorrow.

 Everyone loves Bollywood